TuftsUniversity/high-usage-library-stats-alma-api/README.md

         volume overlapped.
 To be able to analyze this situation, the script fills

-        in the columns between &quot;loan&quot; and &quot;return&quot; for transacations that span multiple
+        in the columns between \"loan\" and \"return\" for transacations that span multiple

-        columns with &quot;on loan.&quot;
+        columns with \"on loan\"

         The last step the script takes is to analyze each column (datetime)